NHSDigital/record-a-vaccination-guidance/app/finding-a-patient.md

 ## Search tips

-Patients’ names and postcodes are frequently misspelt or misentered.
+Patients' names and postcodes are frequently misspelt or misentered.

 Make sure you ask the patient to: